BRIGITTE PAPP, LMT (NCTMB), PFT (NCSF)

 University of Colorado at Denver - BS in Biology, Chemistry Emphasis (1994)

 Why I Specialize in Orthopedic Massage?

-I was in an automobile accident at the age of fifteen which caused damage to my cervical spine.
-At nineteen, surgery was recommended.
-I was attending the University of Colorado, Denver majoring in biology with the intent to go to medical school, and I figured surgery at nineteen was not an option.
+An automobile accident at the age of fifteen caused damage to my cervical spine.
+By the age of nineteen, surgery was recommended, and since I was attending the University of Colorado, Denver majoring in biology with the intent to go to medical school, I figured surgery was not an option.
 The only treatments provided to me for pain relief were physical therapy, chiropractic treatments, and various massage techniques.
 These helped some, but nothing long lasting; couple days of relief at most.
 In reviewing all that was done, I thought that perhaps if I focused on posture; on stretching areas that were tight and strengthening areas that were weak, that perhaps I could get some better results.
 I had NEVER worked out before; I was a science geek, not a gym rat!
 When I started to learn anatomy, physiology, biochemistry, and immunology, I figured “if the body can heal then I would do all that I can to avoid surgery at the ripe old age of nineteen."

 This initiated my journey to learn all I could to be pain free without medication.
 I became a personal fitness trainer in the hopes of instructing and helping others to understand their bodies, externally and internally; what I discovered as a trainer is that most people have muscular imbalances.
 These imbalances can cause various levels of pain, and if they happen to have some type of accident in combination with an imbalance, there is not just injury pain, but underlying issues that need to be addressed in order for proper healing and pain reduction, or hopefully pain elimination.